 Iceland’s a spelunker’s paradise but the good news is that you don’t need to be a cave expert yourself to enjoy discovering the country’s many and varied caves.
-There are coastal caves cut by the power of the waves, caves formed from collapsed lava tubes and of course ice caves hidden beneath mighty glaciers.
-The hot springs of Grjótagjá cave even featured in Game of Thrones, though be warned in real life the water’s far too hot for a dip – those scenes were created in the comfort of a studio.
+There are coastal caves cut by the power of the waves, caves formed from collapsed lava tubes and of course, ice caves hidden beneath mighty glaciers.
+The hot springs of Grjótagjá cave are even featured in Game of Thrones, though be warned in real life the water’s far too hot for a dip – those scenes were created in the comfort of a studio.
 If you’re planning a visit to Iceland and want to include a cave tour in your itinerary, then here are a few of our top picks.

-The ice caves under Vatnajökull
+Glacier ice caves

 The big advantage of the Into The Glacier experience over tours of naturally occurring ice caves is that it’s not a seasonal attraction.
-Unlike the crystal caves, it’s possible to head inside Langjökull year round.
+Unlike the crystal caves, it’s possible to head inside Langjökull year-round.
 This extraordinary cave was the result of years of hard work from a crack team of architects, geophysicists, and engineers, bulldozing vast quantities of snow and compacted ice to be able to construct a tunnel right into the heart of the glacier.
 The experience of standing under such a great slab of ice – and a slowly moving one at that – will be a memorable one, whatever time of year you choose.

 Lofthellir lava cave